 Put one-half cupful pearl barley in two quarts water; add two sticks celery and one tablespoonful olive oil; boil three hours over slow fire.
 Then add one whole onion, one cupful strained tomato juice, and one tablespoonful nut butter.
 Continue boiling for forty-five minutes.
-Brown in a frying pan one tablespoonful flour mixed with one tablespoonful oil; add two cupfuls water and one teaspoonful salt.
+Brown in a frying pan one tablespoonful flour mixed with one tablespoonful oil; add two cupfuls water, one teaspoonful salt.
 Pour this into soup and boil for a few minutes.
 Remove onion and celery before serving.
+A good dish all the year around.